You may trick a narcissist into revealing the truth, but you have to take a safe approach because they can explode in a narcissistic rage.

-Here are 10 experience-backed ways to trick a narcissist into telling the truth:
+10 experience-backed ways to make a narcissist speak the truth:

 1. Use sweet-talk and flattery

-Narcissists have a strong sense of self-importance.
-By appealing to their ego, you may be able to get them to tell the truth.
+But this “ego” is fragile; it needs constant validation.
+By appealing to their ego, you may convince them to tell the truth.

-They crave admiration and praise, so start by complimenting their looks, honesty, intelligence, kindness, or perceptiveness.
+They crave admiration and praise.
+So, start by complimenting their looks, honesty, intelligence, kindness, sensibility, or anything else.

 This can make them more inclined to prove that they are as wise as you suggest, and in the process, spill the truth.